Child sexual exploitation in Canada: survivors reveal terrifying reality

 Traffickers who force their victims to provide sexual services in hotels or private residences mainly find clients through online advertising, according to an RCMP report.

 “You don’t even have to be on back pages.
-You can just be on a Facebook and you know, predators will message young kids, they’ll send them pics,” Cumby said.
+You can just be on Facebook and you know, predators will message young kids, they’ll send them pics,” Cumby said.

 Studies show Canadian men who buy sex are mainly Caucasian, married or in common-law relationships, educated, employed, and middle-class.